 Workplace accident claim

-The case if Vaile v Havering London Borough Council is case is a good example of a workplace accident claim.
+The case of Vaile v Havering London Borough Council is a good example of a workplace accident claim.
 The decision is based on the law of negligence.

 Negligence is the failure to take reasonable care for those who may be affected by your action or inaction, which causes loss and injury.
 Remember the law only demands reasonable care, which is a mile from a guarantee of safety.
 An employer should stop and think about what it asks of its employees.
 A description of the case will help you learn more about accidents and injury at work.